 On Dec.
-30, 2021, the Marshall Fire swept through the City of Louisville, Town of Superior, and unincorporated Boulder County, destroying and damaging more than 1,000 homes and over 30 commercial structures.
+30, 2021, the Marshall Fire swept through unincorporated Boulder County, Town of Superior, and the City of Louisville, destroying and damaging more than 1,000 homes and over 30 commercial structures.

-During the last 7 months, the Navigating Disaster for Boulder County program has been working to secure funds and partner with community agencies to provide assistance to residents impacted by these events.
+During the last 7 months, the Navigating Disaster for Boulder County program has been securing funding and partnering with community agencies to provide assistance to residents impacted by these events.
 These efforts have resulted in the development of the Recovery Navigation Services program which offers long and short-term support to help residents navigate the recovery and rebuilding process.
 Those impacted are invited to meet with Navigators through this program.
 This service is free to those impacted by these events.

 As a partner of Navigating Disaster for Boulder County, LFSRM is eager to assist those impacted through their long-term recovery over the next two-years.

 Since contracting with NDBC in July 2022, LFSRM has been working hard to hire and train Recovery Navigators to begin meeting with residents.
 The program is not yet fully staffed but is expected to be close to fully staffed by October 2022.

 Recovery Navigators will work with individuals and families to provide one-on-one support.
 They can help with:

 Referrals to human services agencies

 Connecting to insurance advisors, volunteers, and other experts

 To schedule an appointment to meet with a Recovery Navigator contact us at 303-446-7782 or email us at NavigatingDisasterBOCO@lfsrm.org.
 Please note: due to the high volume of inquiries and limited staffing, response times may vary.
 We will respond to each inquiry and ask that you refrain from calling multiple times to avoid slowing down response times.